felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 International Humanitarian Law (IHL) mandates that military units must not attack medical facilities, such as hospitals.
 The emblems of the red cross, red crescent, and red crystal are used to mark *physical* infrastructure (e.g., by a red cross painted on a hospital's rooftop), thereby enabling military units to identify those assets as protected under IHL.
-The International Committee of the Red Cross (ICRC) recently posed the question: How can one extend such markings to *digital* infrastructure such as servers and networks? <!-- TODO: Cite report -->
+The International Committee of the Red Cross (ICRC) recently posed the question: How can one extend such markings to *digital* infrastructure such as servers and networks? {{DE-REPORT}}

 The goal of a digital emblem is to prevent cyberattacks on humanitarian infrastructure.
 Parties to armed conflicts are bound by IHL, and are thus required by law to respect the protective emblems.